active-interest/seo-ultimate/readme.txt

 * **Title Rewriter**
 	* Out-of-the-box functionality puts your post titles at the beginning of the `<title>` tag where they belong.
-	* Easily override the entire `<title>` tag contents for any individual post or Page on your blog.
+	* Easily override the entire `<title>` tag contents for any individual post, Page, or category on your blog.
 	* Customize your homepage's `<title>` tag.
 	* Format the `<title>` tags of posts, pages, categories, tags, archives, search results, and more!